Cr4zyy/FactorioServerTool/README.md

 **Factorio Server Tool** is a batch script to quickly and easily allow you to host a dedicated Factorio server on Windows

 ## What it does
-* Can quickly find your install folder (Steam install only) (Supports user input locations too)
+* Can quickly find your install folder (Steam install only) (Supports user input directories too)
 * Write the server config file for you
 * Quickly switch between save files before launching
-* Easy commandline parameter changes
+* Set and store commandline parameters quickly
-* Can quickly restart the server after CTRL^C
+* Can restart the server after shutting it down with CTRL^C
-* Config edit let you add "FastStart=" to skip the options screen and go straight to server start
+* Add "FastStart=" to the config to skip the options screen and go straight to server start
-* Also "ExtraParams=" or to add any custom params not supported, both are documented under "About" from the options
+* Also "ExtraParams=" to add any custom params not supported, both are documented under "About" from the options
 * Puts the server IP:Port quickly into your clipboard at runtime

 Not affiliated with Factorio